opnfv/functest/docs/release-notes/functest-release.rst

  tests = vping_ssh+vping_userdata+tempest+rally+odl+doctor+copper
  Scoring = 21/21 = 7 * 3

-By default, if not precised, the scenarios are HA.
+By default, if not specified, the scenarios are HA.
 HA means OpenStack High Availability (main services).
+Note that not all VIM (e.g. OpenStack) services are deployed in HA mode, as that depends upon support of the specific service for HA deployment.
+For example, in the Colorado release, the Congress service is deployed in non-HA mode even for HA OPNFV scenarios, as explicit support for HA operation has not yet been verified.
-For copper test, the OpenStack congress module is not HA.
-See the release notes of the installers for details.
+See the release notes of the installers for more details.

 apex